netakopel/Smart_Sailing/planning/Project_Plan.md

 **"How would you scale this?"**
 > Lambda auto-scales.
 For global users, I'd deploy to multiple AWS regions.
 For heavy weather API usage, I'd add caching with TTL.

+**"Why use CI/CD for this project?"**
+> With complex routing algorithms (736 lines in isochrone_router.py alone), automated testing catches regressions immediately.
+CI/CD gives me confidence to refactor and improve the algorithm without breaking existing functionality.
+GitHub Actions runs my tests on every commit for free.

 ---

 ## Progress Tracker